Alcoholism Warning Signs and Symptoms

 Physiological Symptoms of Alcohol Use Disorder

-Alcoholism is a severe disease that can lead to major health complications if left untreated.
-There are several warning signs that people can look for when trying to identify alcoholism in themselves, a friend or a family member.
+Alcoholism is a severe disease that can lead to major health problems if left untreated.
+There are several warning signs that people can look for when trying to identify alcoholism in themselves, a friend, or a family member.

 Alcohol Tolerance